onenewcode/axum-gate/README.md

 before persisting it using [CredentialsStorageService](crate::storage::CredentialsStorageService)
 - An example for a [CredentialsStorageService](crate::storage::CredentialsStorageService) /
 [CredentialsVerifierService](crate::credentials::CredentialsVerifierService) used for
-authentication can be found at [CredentialsMemoryStorage](crate::storage::CredentialsMemoryStorage)
+authentication can be found at [MemoryCredentialsStorage](crate::storage::memory::MemoryCredentialsStorage)

 # License
-This project is licensed under the [MIT](LICENSE) license.
+This project is licensed under the **MIT** license.

 # Contribution
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in axum-gate by you, shall be licensed as MIT, without any additional terms or conditions.